chingu-voyages/soloproject-tier2-criticalspacestrike/README.md

  - A game start screen, so that the game only starts after player/user pushes some kind of 'start game' button.
  - Add a second interaction between enemy or environment that can remove a players life, resulting in a 'game over' screen.
+ - Add a black and white mode for visual accessability
  - If you'd also like to add some backend, a way for scores to be kept track of and players be able to enter onto a top ten list, tier 3 might be right for you.